See index to all the chapters for Putting Out the Planetary Fire.

 The biggest challenge to surviving climate change is not technology but political and economic concerns.

 Global warming is the result of less than three centuries of the industrial revolution.
 It has been driven by the enormous wealth and power accumulated by a few.
 It is a result of capitalism, as a few rapidly exploited and depleted a natural resource that took millions of years to create, largely for free.
 It was often stolen from indigenous and other poor communities.
-The wealth and political power created has enabled the fossil fuel industry to inflict enormous social, health and financial costs on the rest of us.
+The wealth and political power created has enabled the fossil fuel industry to inflict enormous social, health and financial harms on the rest of us.

 This Book Is an Introduction to Climate Change